Most recently updated on January 5, 2024

 Attorneys who had visited the detainees reported that the facility was unclean and unsanitary.
 They said there were 7-year-olds caring for infants and adults as well as children who hadn’t showered in a week.

-Border Patrol agents said the heavy influx of migrants in recent months had simply overwhelmed their complex.
+Border Patrol agents said the heavy influx of migrants had simply overwhelmed their complex.

 Less than two weeks after the story broke, Homeland Security officials removed 300 children from the Clint facility and transferred them to another larger detention camp.